 - the right required to review the information

-- the right to request the scan copy.
-Companies may be entitled to financial compensation for the creation of such a scan copy.
+- the right to request a scan copy.
+Companies may be entitled to financial compensation for creating such a scan copy.

 - the right to request supplemental or correction of the information